 Part Two ("Evidence: A Guide for the Uncertain") does so.
 I extract several precise puzzles of higher-order evidence—cases where you should expect your (total) evidence to be misleading.
 I then propose a new principle, Trust, to capture the idea that "What the evidence supports is likely to be true."
 Trust (provably) banishes our puzzles, allows nontrivial higher-order evidence, and characterizes an elegant class of models with a natural interpretation.
 More: Our puzzles can be unified as failures of the value of evidence in the sense made famous by I.J.
 Good (1967).
 Trust is (provably) necessary and sufficient for the value of information—for a non-paradoxical, nontrivial theory of higher-order evidence.

 Part Three will explore applications and consequences in an interpersonal setting.
-How should multiple agents—each satisfying Trust—react to disagreement?
-Can they agree to disagree?
-To what extent (and in what circumstances) should they "conciliate"?
-What does this tell us about proposed theories of peer disagreement?
+How should multiple agents—each satisfying Trust—react when they discover the credences of their peers?
+To what extent (and in what circumstances) should disagreement lead them to moderate their opinions?
+To what extent (and in what circumstances) should agreement lead them to strengthen their opinions?
 Etc.